Acne-prone skin

 Start with the full ingredient list, not the claim on the front.
 Acne-prone skin often needs help spotting rich oils, waxes, butters, heavy esters, fragrance patterns, and formulas that may feel too occlusive in a real routine.

 Rico move: Scan the product in Rico before checkout.
-Rico reads the ingredient list against acne-prone product-fit signals and helps you decide whether to keep shopping or compare a lighter swap.
+Rico reads the ingredient list against acne-prone Skin Fit signals and helps you decide whether to keep shopping or compare a lighter swap.

 App comparison